The Complete Deer Mounting Guide

 Space required: Variable; wall or pedestal mounted

 What it looks like: The actual skull cap with antlers, mounted cleanly.
 The aesthetic ranges from rustic (raw bone on plain wood) to refined (professionally bleached and mounted on museum-quality plaque).
+Our skull prep for mounts guide covers the cleaning and whitening process.

 Best for: Minimalist aesthetic enthusiasts; people wanting faster turnaround; hunters on budget; collectors interested in the anatomical beauty of the skull itself.

-What determines quality: Bleaching (some skulls look dirty even after processing—quality practitioners achieve bright white), plaque material, and mounting security.
+What determines quality: Bleaching (some skulls look dirty even after processing, quality practitioners achieve bright white), plaque material, and mounting security.
 Antler attachment should be structurally sound and invisible (no screws or hardware showing).

-Timeline: 6–12 months
+Timeline: 6–12 months standard, 10–15 months for premium work

 Best for: Exceptional specimens or significant hunting stories; lodge and showroom displays; serious collectors prioritizing museum-quality craftsmanship; hunters wanting their best mount preserved.